 To grieve, does not mean closing yourself inside a box or a crate.
 You must be willing to think outside the box and know there is something external better and accept the resources that will help you deal with your misery.

-Devastating heartbreak like sudden illness, unexpected death or a surprising break up can leave you all feeling quite vulnerable and lost.
+Devastating heartbreak like a sudden illness, unexpected death or a surprising breakup can leave you all feeling quite vulnerable and lost.

 Moreover, no matter how strong you think you are, trying to keep from feeling helpless is almost impossible.